tflori/miracle-fish/README.md

 ## Features

 * All the things you need to know about Git in a glance.
-* A subtle timestamp hanging out off to the right.
+* User and host indication on the right side
 * Previous command status.
+* Prompt on new line

 ## Screenshot